Omaha police fatally shoot armed man in Target store

 The ATF is tracing the weapon to determine where it came from, whether it was acquired legally and whether it has been used in other crimes, Ham said.

-Target spokesperson Brian Harper-Tibaldo said in a statement that all guests and team members were safely evacuated from the store.
+Target spokesperson Brian Harper-Tibaldo said in a statement that all shoppers and employees were safely evacuated from the store, which will remain closed indefinitely.

 Lt.
 Neal Bonacci, a police spokesperson, said officers are trained to enter such scenes quickly to prevent mass casualties.